Here's how to take your next step towards a great Union College experience.

 - Union's school code is: 002563.

-Confirm details in My Financial Aid.
-Once your FAFSA and questionnaire have been received and processed, you will be notified of your awards, aid eligibility and payment plan by email.
+Confirm details in My Financial Aid (available in January 2020).
+Once your FAFSA and Net Price Calculator have been received and processed, you will be notified of your awards, aid eligibility and payment plan by email.
 On the My Financial Aid portion in the Portal, click on “Accept/Decline Awards” to accept, decline or revise your financial awards.

-Finish all other financial paperwork.
+Finish all other financial paperwork (available in January 2020).
 Complete and sign any additional items listed under the "To Do" tab in My Financial Aid.

 The "acceptance checklist" in your Portal is like the trailer to a movie.
 It lets you know the most important parts of the checklist, but it's not everything.
-To be fully enrolled, you need to complete the Registration Checklist on your Portal account (video tutorial).
+To be fully enrolled, you need to complete the Registration Checklist on your Portal account.

 You can complete 95% of your checklist online.
 There are a handful of things (like taking your official Union ID photo) that you do when arriving on campus.
-You must finish the Registration Checklist before new student orientation begins (Aug.
-21).
+You must finish the Registration Checklist before uConnect begins in August.

-- Housing Form—reserve your spot in the residence hall.
+- Residence Hall Form—reserve your spot in the residence hall.

 - Personal Health History Form (online)—tell us about your background.
 Or use the PDF version.